kevinyswong/kevinyswong.github.io/index.md

 but rather the question to the audience is: what do these motions mean?

-I am not the originator of these works, but I wish to suggest that it may well be a fruitless effort for the audience to reconsider all the details and strive to ascertain a secret, thriving, schemed plot as though the creators were so malicious to deliberately keep this treasure and key insight of the work out of plain sight when in fact the plot is not the point.
+I am not the originator of these works, but I wish to suggest that it may well be a fruitless effort for the audience to go back and reconsider all the details and strive to ascertain a secret, thriving, schemed plot as though the creators were so malicious to deliberately keep this treasure and key insight of the work out of plain sight when in fact the plot is not the point.
 Why must there be a plot?
 A theme?
 A moral?
 Why must we imprison ourselves with this arbitrary, rigid checklist rather than start from first principles?
 If we were satisfied with just plot, we can simply read the five-sentence summary at the back of a book and let ourselves be convinced that we've seen what this novel is about, or if that summary's suspense and mystery, deliberately intended as such to lure buyers and readers, leaves us unsatisfied, why not resort to artificial intelligence and use some information extraction methods from
 <a href="https://scholar.google.com/citations?user=z7GCqT4AAAAJ&hl=en">Heng Ji</a>
 on the novel?
 Supposing the outputs are accurate, would we then be satisfied then, knowing all that those goes on in the novel?
 From this reasoning, we see